Guide to Good Privacy Practices

 For example, if personal information was collected to administer a program, and it was used for that purpose, this information cannot be used to send that person unrelated promotional material unless they were asked to consent to this secondary purpose.

 Disclosure of personal information involves providing access to, or the release of personal information externally or internally to government.
-The law permits the disclosure of personal information only under certain conditions, which will differ depending on whether the disclosure is international or solely within Canada.
+The law permits the disclosure of personal information only under certain conditions.

 Personal information may only be disclosed on a need to know basis or when you need it to perform your duties.
 When you make a decision to disclose personal information, consider both the benefit and the potential harm that may result from its release.
 When you receive requests for personal information from other public bodies, private organizations or elsewhere, it is your responsibility to verify the authority for the disclosure.